-Algorithm 7: Optimized prefiltering input : I the input image and its dimensions, the spline order and the corresponding poles, a boundary condition, a precision ε output: O the (unnormalized) prefiltered image (with precision ε) 1 First time we read O from I .
-Use a buffer O_2 to have different source and destination for each step.
-2 for all poles α do Causal filtering, Columns 3 for all columns j - Several threads per j do 4 if Image border then 5 Specific handling of the top border See Section 2.2.2 7 Initialize first item of the treated region of O_2 by accessing rows above from O using (19) with the corresponding truncation index s end for now i from ton of the major to better of the major do 9 for row i , from top of the region to bottom of the region do 10 $O_2[i, j] \leftarrow O[i, j] + \alpha \cdot O_2[i - 1, j]$ 11 end The above loop is written with manual partial unrolling 12 end Anticausal filtering, Columns 13 for all columns j - Several threads per j do 14 if Image border then 15 Specific handling of the bottom border See Section 2.2.2 16 else 17 Initialize first item of the treated region of O by accessing rows below from O_2 using (20) with the corresponding truncation index 18 end 19 for row i , from bottom of the region to top of the region do 20 $O[i,j] \leftarrow \alpha \cdot (O[i+1,j] - O_2[i,j])$ 21 end The above loop is written with manual partial unrolling 22 end 23 end 24 Transpose O 25 Repeat from Line 2 to Line 23 26 Transpose O
+Algorithm 7: Optimized prefiltering

+'''

+input: I the input image and its dimensions, the spline order and the corresponding poles, a

+boundary condition, a precision \varepsilon

+output: O the (unnormalized) prefiltered image (with precision \varepsilon)

+1 First time we read O from I. Use a buffer O_2 to have different source and destination for each

+step.

+2 for all poles \alpha do

+Causal filtering, Columns

+for all columns j - Several threads per j do

+3

+if Image border then

+4

+Specific handling of the top border

+See Section 2.2.2

+5

+else

+6

+Initialize first item of the treated region of O_2 by accessing rows above from O

+using (19) with the corresponding truncation index

+end

+8

+for row i, from top of the region to bottom of the region do

+9

+O_2[i,j] \leftarrow O[i,j] + \alpha \cdot O_2[i-1,j]

+10

+end

+The above loop is written with manual partial unrolling

+end

+12

+Anticausal filtering, Columns

+for all columns j - Several threads per j do

+13

+if Image border then

+14

+Specific handling of the bottom border

+See Section 2.2.2

+15

+else

+16

+Initialize first item of the treated region of O by accessing rows below from O_2

+17

+using (20) with the corresponding truncation index

+18

+for row i, from bottom of the region to top of the region do

+19

+O[i,j] \leftarrow \alpha \cdot (O[i+1,j] - O_2[i,j])

+20

+end

+21

+The above loop is written with manual partial unrolling

+end

+22

+23 end

+24 Transpose O

+25 Repeat from Line 2 to Line 23

+Transpose O

+'''